jeffmaynes/jeffmaynes.github.io/_pages/modern.md

 **Introduction**

 Welcome to _Modern Philosophy_!
-My name is Jeff Maynes, and I typically go just by 'Jeff.'
+My name is Jeff Maynes and I will be teaching the course.
+I typically go just by 'Jeff.'
 If you ever have questions about the course, keeping up, or, well, anything at all, free free to reach out.
 I'm often in my office (**Piskor 109**), and if my door is open, you are welcome to stop in.
 I also will be holding my **office hours on (TBD)**, and you can reach me by email at [jmaynes@stlawu.edu](mailto:jmaynes@stlawu.edu).

 **Well-Being Policy**